 Mr. Moore retired from the U.S. Navy in 1984 after a 24 year career.
 He then began work in the defense community with Sonalyst.
 He was the primary principle in starting Advanced Communications Technology, Inc. which he sold in 1992 to The SSI Group, Inc. He continued to manage SSI until he left in 1997 to start the IT Division for MABC in Portsmouth, VA.
 In 1999 he joined Dataline, Inc. as Director of Network Solutions in the Commercial sector.
 In 2001, Mr. Moore assumed the responsibility for Strategic Business Development with the added responsibility of managing the Charleston office.
 Was Director of Navy Programs for Odyssey Systems until Jan 2010 when he went to MTCSC as Business Development until they were purchased by Mantech International Corporation where he was responsible for Business Development for the Charleston office.
 He is currently VP for Southeast Region for Peerless Technologies.Currently Vice President of CDCA, he serves on the Scholarship Committee for Low Country AFCEA Chapter, Chairman and volunteer of the year, 2012 for Palmetto Partners which is a nonprofit supporting Robotics throughout South Carolina K thru 12, Member of several Committees of the Chamber, and serves on Board of Palmetto Scholars Academy Charter School located in North Charleston.

-Jimi Elderman is a Business Development Representative for the $1.2B Navy & Marine Corps Business Unit of SAIC in Charleston, SC, where he supports a multi-billion dollar pipeline of new business contract opportunities.
+Jimi Elderman is the SPAWAR LANT Business Development Manager for the Navy & Marine Corps Business Unit of SAIC in Charleston, SC, where he supports a multi-billion dollar pipeline of new business contract opportunities.
+His primary responsibilities are maintaining industry and customer relationships within the SSC LANT market by analyzing customer needs, developing and maintaining community relationships, and cultivating a diverse pipeline.
 Mr. Elderman holds a degree in Marketing from Clemson University.
 In 2006 Mr. Elderman was selected for the CDCA Internship Program to be an intern for Eagan, McAllister & Associates, which allowed him to delve into the Charleston Defense industry and gave him his initial foray into and a strong interest in returning to the community.
-After relocating back to Charleston area nearly four years ago he has worked as a Department of Defense contractor since his return in various positions of increasing responsibility, and has been a strong supporter of the CDCA for more than three and a half years.
-He has been involved as a key committee member with the highly successful CDCA Small Business and Industry Outreach Initiative (SBIOI) for the past three and a half years.
+After relocating back to Charleston area five years ago he has worked as a Department of Defense contractor since his return in various positions of increasing responsibility, and has been a strong supporter of the CDCA for more than four years.
+He has been involved as a key committee member with the highly successful CDCA Small Business and Industry Outreach Initiative (SBIOI) for the past four and a half years.
 Mr. Elderman has also served on the CDCA Finance committee since its inception in 2012 and the CDCA Membership Committee since its inception in 2011.
 Mr. Elderman was selected as the Membership Committee Co-Chair in 2012 due to his strong commitment to grow and increase the value of CDCA membership.
-After being elected as a board member in 2013, Mr. Elderman was nominated and accepted the position of Education Committee Chair and welcomes the opportunity to continue to help students, young professionals, and the community as a whole in this new capacity.
+After being elected as a board member in 2013, Mr. Elderman was nominated and accepted the position of Education Committee Chair and has focused on growing STEM initiatives in local schools, providing internships for college students and member companies, and helping students, young professionals, and the community as a whole.

 Josh Hatter is a Senior Manager for Marketing/Business Development at General Dynamics Information Technology (GDIT) in Charleston, SC, where he manages the BD pipeline and identifies areas for growth with SPAWAR LANT new business opportunities in Charleston, New Orleans, and Norfolk.
 Mr. Hatter’s primary focus is determining customer needs and requirements and developing a diverse pipeline and account capture plan for GDIT and GD.
 He serves as the GDIT BD lead for the SPAWAR LANT market and is the primary company POC between government customers, teammates, and competitors.
 In this capacity, Mr. Hatter’s primary duty is to understand the strategic direction of the Charleston Defense market and capitalize on its potential for future growth.
 Mr. Hatter holds a B.S. degree in Business Administration from the College of Charleston and an MBA from the University of South Carolina.